 Mark Rogers, Drought, 1999.
 Courtesy of Mark Rogers.

 This drought in north-eastern New South Wales and much of Queensland, was the result of the lowest rainfall levels on record.
 A number of major water reservoirs went dry and many others fell to critically low levels.
 Average rural production fell by over 10 per cent and rural unemployment rose.
 Loss to the economy is estimated at around $A5 billion.

 Bushfires are different from controlled burning.
-Indigenous communities have used fire as a hunting and farming tool to assist with regeneration.
-Indigenous Australians used controlled burning and fire management to encourage the growth of new plants and to prevent the growth of long grass which contributes to the tinder or fuel for bushfires.
+Indigenous communities have traditionally used fire as a hunting and farming tool to assist with regeneration.
+Indigenous Australians used controlled burning and fire management is used to encourage the growth of new plants and to prevent the growth of long grass which contribute to the tinder or fuel for bushfires.

 Fire management also allowed animals to escape, although some were lost to hunters.
 Eucalypts, for example, require occasional burns to regenerate.
 Fire stick farming used over tens of thousands of years created the fertile grazing plains west of the Blue Mountains.
 Long periods of dry, hot weather and natural vegetation that burns easily makes Australia particularly vulnerable to bushfire.

 Australian bushfires can be particularly severe as eucalyptus trees contain large amounts of oil which can burn very fast and very hot.
 Other human management factors which have contributed to the severity of bushfires include high fuel loads, a change from fire prevention to fire fighting measures, and not building adequate buffer zones to protect built assets (Nairn Inquiry, 2003).
 As Australians learn to understand more about bushfires, bushfire prevention strategies are being adopted.